dariakriukova/chbpm/README.md

 # Rhythm Runner: BPM Adjustment Tool

 ## Overview
-Rhythm Runner is a Python-based tool designed for analyzing and adjusting the tempo of music tracks.
+Chbpm is a Python-based tool designed for analyzing and adjusting the tempo of music tracks.
 This tool is ideal for fitness enthusiasts, dancers, and anyone who needs music to maintain a consistent BPM for their activities.
 The primary goal is to adjust the BPM of songs to fit within a target BPM range, facilitating a consistent pace during workouts or dance routines.

 ## Features
 - **BPM Analysis**: Automatically analyzes the BPM of music files.